SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-mvc-client.md

 metaDescription: This tutorial shows you how to start using sensenet in a server-side Asp.Net MVC application.
 ---

 In this tutorial we will build a basic Asp.Net MVC application.
 This is a server-side application that sends **server-to-server** requests to the sensenet repository from the backend.
-It will be capable of loading and displaying content items in a regulat MVC controller and view environment.
+It will be capable of loading and displaying content items in a regular MVC controller and view environment.

-The application uses the sensenet [.Net client library](/getting-started-dotnet) to connect to the repository.
+The application uses the sensenet [.Net client library](/tutorials/getting-started/getting-started-dotnet) to connect to the repository.
 You can use all the APIs offered by that library to manage content items.

-> This tutorial does not cover authentication in the MVC application, only admin requests towards sensenet.
-See details in the Authentication section below.
+<note severity="info">This tutorial does not cover authentication in the MVC application, only admin requests towards sensenet.
+See details in the Authentication section below.</note>
+<div>&nbsp;</div>

 ![Content browser](getting-started-mvc-client/content-browser.png)